ward/run/_drafts/2018-05-27-20km-door-brussel.md

 Have not actually done much specificity training for this one.
 Instead I will just describe what I _have_ done the past months.
 Base building, largely.
-Aiming to run 65 km per week, spread over six days, longer run on Sunday, workouts if I think the body (should) feel up for it.
+Aiming to run 65 km per week, spread over six days.
+Long runs on Sunday.
+A tempo run if the body feels up to it.
+Some strides.
 Down weeks every fourth week.
 Been doing it this way as I have noticed some trouble in the past in getting safely past 70, so I have been giving my body time to catch up to things.

 I also feel like I should mention I have been ensuring my long run is not too crazy in comparison to the total distance I run in a week.
-Specifically, I have not run more than 18 km in one run since 8 January 2017, when I ran 21.5.
+Specifically, I have not run more than 18 km in one run since 8 January _2017_, when I ran 21.5.
 This would not change in the build up to this race.
 I know I can run 20 km and I did not believe it would add anything in particular to my training.